 From Acree's words directly, we can infer that our eyes play a part in how foods ultimately taste to us.
 The way foods look can help us determine whether we like them or not, from a taste standpoint.

 It may seem ridiculous, but it has been observed that the shape of food items has an effect on how it tastes.
-According to a study conducted by scientists at Nestle, participants found that

 A chocolatier, Alasdair Garnsworthy, knows without a doubt that shape affects taste.
 Because of that, he makes sure that the shapes of his chocolate mesh well with the flavor that he is trying to create.